BMCV/galaxy-image-analysis/CONTRIBUTING.md

 ### giatools

 In tool wrappers which use a Python script, image loading should be performed by using the `giatools` package ([docs](https://giatools.readthedocs.io)).
-This gives you out-of-the-box support for a veriety of file types, including TIFF, PNG, JPG, and OME-Zarr.
+This gives you out-of-the-box support for a veriety of file types, including TIFF, PNG, JPG, and OME-Zarr, and generally reduces the amount of redundant boilerplate code.

 Another advantage is that `giatools` gives you out-of-the-box support for 3-D images, multi-channel-images, and other rather exotic format flavors, even if the wrapped image processing/analysis operation only supports 2-D image data.
 For example, if the wrapped operation only support single-channel 2-D images, the following tool wrapper code structure can be used to process all slices of 3-D images, all channels of multi-channel images, and so on: